Marine Insurance and why your Shipments need it

 - Strikes, riots, and civil commotions

 Cargo insurance is an incredibly good value that protects your business from catastrophic losses.
 We strongly recommend cargo insurance, even when it’s optional, no matter how near or far your destination is.
 Our experts can help you pick the right cargo insurance plan for you.

 Contact us today at 888-922-7628 to talk about insurance options for your next shipment.
-Have you read our Guide to Reducing Duty Rates with Tariff Engineering?
+Have you read our Guide to Reducing Duty Rates with Tariff Code Review?
 If you haven’t, you’re doing a disservice to yourself and your company because you could be potentially saving thousands of tariffs and fees.